chef-cft/chef-examples/examples/AutomateHaTuning.md

   max_connections = 1500
 ```

-### PGSQL servers haproxy service isn't configurable via `chef-autoamte config patch` Below are the steps to update the haproxy service
+### PGSQL servers haproxy service isn't configurable via `chef-automate config patch` Below are the steps to update the haproxy service

 #### Get the current HaProxy config, and update with the new parameters

+### note: run this on a db backend, normally a follower

 ```bash
 source /hab/sup/default/SystemdEnvironmentFile.sh